armandvanhelsync/very-simple-contact-form/readme.txt

 == Frequently Asked Questions ==
-= I don't like the form layout, how can I change this? = From version 2.8 form will use theme styling for input fields and submit button.
+= I don't like the form layout, how can I change this? = Form will use theme styling for input fields and submit button.

-In version 3.0 I've added a Custom Style editor: you can change the layout (CSS) of your form using the custom style page in WP dashboard.
+Custom Style editor included: you can change the layout (CSS) of your form using the custom style page in WP dashboard.
 Max.
 1000 characters allowed.

 = Why am I not receiving messages? =
 1) Look also in your junk/spam folder.

 2) Check info about installation and check shortcode for mistakes.

+3) Install another contactform plugin to determine if it's caused by Very Simple Contact Form or something else.

-3) Messages are send using the wp-mail function, maybe your hostingprovider disabled the php mail function.
+4) Messages are send using the wp-mail function, maybe your hostingprovider disabled the php mail function.
 Ask them to enable it.

 = Can I use multiple forms on the same website? =
 Yes and no. Don't use multiple forms on the same website.
 This may cause a conflict.
 But from version 2.6 you can use the shortcode on your contactpage and the widget on the same website.

 = Is my language supported too? =
-From version 2.0 all UTF-8 characters are allowed, so many languages are supported.
+All UTF-8 characters are allowed, so many languages are supported.
 But the plugin itself is only translated in several languages.

 = Is this plugin protected against spammers, bots, etc? = The default WordPress sanitization function is included.